-On September 19, 2018, NRLP was formed to own and operate a new 230 kV transmission line in the Niagara region that will enable generators in the Niagara area to connect to the load centres of the Greater Toronto and Hamilton areas.
-NRLP is designed to include minority participation of local First Nations partners in a structure similar to B2M LP.
+On September 19, 2018, NRLP was formed to own and operate a new 230 kV transmission line (Niagara Line) in the Niagara region.
+The Niagara Line enables generators in the Niagara area to connect to the load centres of the Greater Toronto and Hamilton areas.

 On September 27, 2018, Hydro One filed a transmission licence application with the OEB for NRLP.
-On October 25, 2018, Hydro One filed two other applications with the OEB relating to NRLP requesting approval for Hydro One Networks to sell the applicable assets to NRLP and approval of interim rates to include in the 2019 UTRs.
+On October 25, 2018, Hydro One filed two other applications with the OEB relating to NRLP requesting approval for Hydro One Networks to sell the applicable Niagara Line assets to NRLP, and approval of interim rates to include in the 2019 Uniform Transmission Rates (UTRs).
 On December 20, 2018, the OEB issued a decision finding that the request for approval for an interim revenue requirement effective January 1, 2019 was premature but indicated that there would be an opportunity to adjudicate the matter at a later date.

 In January 2019, construction on the project was halted due to a land dispute with the Haudenosaunee Confederacy Chiefs Council (HCCC).
 On March 1, 2019, Hydro One filed a letter with the OEB requesting that the three previously-filed applications be heard together once the land dispute is resolved.
 On March 15, 2019, the OEB put the NRLP applications in abeyance per Hydro One's request.
 Hydro One filed an application with the Ontario Superior Court of Justice for injunctive relief (injunction) against members of the HCCC amongst others.
 On July 15, 2019, Hydro One was granted an injunction order.
-Hydro One has resumed construction.
-On August 1, 2019, Hydro One filed an update to the three previously-filed OEB applications and asked that the OEB resume adjudication of the applications.
+Hydro One resumed construction shortly thereafter.